-Well maybe its not always used as a verb, but one molecule can hydrogen bond to another.
+Well, maybe it's not always used as a verb, but one molecule can hydrogen bond to another.
 Hydrogen bonding as well as dipole-dipole and London dispersion forces are all forces (actions) between two separate molecules.
 To say that a molecule has a hydrogen bond would be in error.
 Molecules can hydrogen bond with another molecule.
 It typically takes at least two or more molecules to hydrogen bond.

-Intermolecular forces, sometimes called secondary forces are between two molecules.
+Intermolecular forces, sometimes called secondary forces, are between two molecules.
 Remember that an interstate highway goes from one state to another just as intermolecular forces are from one molecule to another.
 Intramolecular means within one molecule.
 Intramolecular forces are bonds (covalent, polar covalent, etc).

 Intermolecular forces of most importance to organic chemists typically include the following.